All Episodes

 Let's see if I can remember how it worked.

-We all know that women, when housed or grouped together over period of time, end up having their menstrual cycles synchronized.
+We all know that women, when housed or grouped together over a period of time, end up having their menstrual cycles synchronized.

 We don't know why, but we just know it happens.

-And we theorized, if you want to get Noriega out of there, because I'm not did the rock music work or was it just an irritant?
+And we theorized if you want to get Noriega out of there, because I'm not, did the rock music work or was it just an irritant?

 I forget which.